 You’re smothering them

 It’s worth noting that cats, like us, enjoy having private space and alone time.
 That’s why they often go on solo trips outside.
 However, your house cat doesn’t have that choice.
 For that reason, your cat may start to feel a little smothered.
 You know how you feel when you can’t get any alone time.
-No wonder your cat isn’t at their best, then.
+No wonder your cat isn’t at its best, then.

 The ideal way around this would be to provide either a bed or open carrier for your cat.
 By placing this in a rarely used room, you can ensure your cat that much-needed sense of privacy.
 This will become a safe space for your cat to retreat to when they feel the need to unwind.